Azure/azure-sdk-for-python/sdk/face/azure-ai-vision-face/README.md

    and optionally with landmarks, and face-related attributes.
 This operation is required as a first step in all the other face recognition scenarios.
  - Face recognition: Confirm that a user is who they claim to be based on how closely their face data matches the target face.
-   It includes Face verification ("one-to-one" matching) and Face identification ("one-to-many" matching).
+   It includes Face verification ("one-to-one" matching).
  - Finding similar faces from a smaller set of faces that look similar to the target face.
  - Grouping faces into several smaller groups based on similarity.